-Certified coaches offer five to seven sessions per week, year round, using a multidiscipline approach, with four seasons, switching from gym and mountain bike, to road, to track to cyclocross, meeting the recommendations of Cycling Canada’s Long Term Athlete Development (LTAD) model.
-This seasonal approach keeps cycling fresh, and allows more training without burnout, and helps meet kids’ social and athletic needs.
-It accommodates riders who do other sports.
-Coached by Tripleshot Head Coach and youth coaches, it offers progression through skill development, entry-level competition, to high performance training plans and preparation for provincial and national selection events.
+Certified coaches offer five to seven sessions per week, year round, using a multi-discipline approach, with four seasons, including strength & conditioning gym sessions, mountain bike, road, track and cyclocross disciplines, meeting the recommendations of Cycling Canada’s Long Term Athlete Development (LTAD) model.
+This seasonal approach keeps cycling fresh, allows more training without burnout and helps meet kids’ social and athletic needs.
+It also accommodates riders who do other sports.
+Coached by Tripleshot Head Coach and assistant coaches, it offers progression through skill development, entry-level competition, to high performance training plans and preparation for provincial and national selection events.

-For more information on the Youth Team programs, please contact firstname.lastname@example.org.
+For more information on the Youth Team program, please contact firstname.lastname@example.org.

 Lister Farrar, Head Coach

 Named Coach of the Year for 2017 and 2016 and Youth Coach of the Year for 2014 by the Cycling BC members, Lister has been a cyclist since he was 14 and first raced in novice events leading up to the 1973 Ontario Games.
 A native of St. Catharines, ON, who moved to BC in 1992, he is a product of a supportive cycling network of family, club, and coach, Colin Hearth, that produced a disproportionate number of international medalists.
 In fact, it was Lister’s Dad who gave Steve Bauer a lift to his first bike race in the family van bought specifically to transport Lister and his brother Tim to events.
 In Steve’s book, he thanks Lister for showing him a few key things when he was starting out.
 The St. Catharine’s Cycling Club continues to influence Lister’s approach to cycling.